TalhaAkhlaq/Google-Drive-Tools/README.md

 ## Copyright & Licensing

-Copyright (C) 2024 Talha Akhlaq <talhaakhlaq1@gmail.com>
+Copyright © Talha Akhlaq

 Distributed under the MIT License.
 See LICENSE for details.
 ##

-For more information on my projects and other academic work, please visit my [GitHub profile](https://github.com/TalhaAkhlaq).
+For more information on my projects and coursework, please see my [repositories](https://github.com/TalhaAkhlaq?tab=repositories).